 Hanesbrand's revenue grew for a second straight year, jumping by 15% to $5.3 billion in fiscal 2014 (ended January 2015), with sales growth across all segments.
 The top-line growth was driven by the acquisitions of Maidenform and DBA, which led to a 61% jump in international sales for the year.
 The company also enjoyed higher Innerwear product sales, thanks to higher product price and licensed product sales, and higher Activewear sales due to a combination of higher sales volume, higher point-of-sale activity at the retail level, gains from retailers, and new products.

 Higher revenue also pushed net income higher by 22% to $404.52 million, despite higher selling, general, and administration costs associated with acquisition, integration, and other action-related costs.

 Operations provided $508.1 million, or 14% less cash than in 2013, mostly because it used more cash toward building its inventories.

-Looking abroad in 2014, Hanesbrands acquired DBApparel Group of France, a maker of intimate apparel in Europe, from investment firm Sun Capital Partners.
+Looking to grow abroad in 2014, Hanesbrands acquired DBApparel Group of France, a maker of intimate apparel in Europe, from investment firm Sun Capital Partners.
 DBApparel holds the license to manufacture and sell apparel under the Wonderbra and Playtex trademarks in the European Union, as well as several other nations in Europe and South Africa.

-Going forward, Hanesbrands is focusing on reducing production costs.
-It counts on improving operating efficiencies primarily by using a low-cost global supply chain based upon a combination of owned, contracted, and sourced manufacturing.
+Hanesbrands has also been reducing production costs by improving operating efficiencies in using a low-cost global supply chain based upon a combination of owned, contracted, and sourced manufacturing.
 It has successfully started and increased production at a textile plant in China, its first company-owned facility in Asia.
 Hanesbrands meanwhile shuttered about 10 manufacturing plants and three distribution centers.
 The closings include the company's last large knit-fabric textile plant in the US.